Limited polynomials and sendov's conjecture: Abstract

 \section{Abstract}

-In this paper we study a particular class of polynomials.
-We study the distribution of their zeros, including the zeros of their derivatives as well as the interaction between this two.
-We prove a weak variant of the sendov conjecture in the case the zeros are real and are of the same sign.
+In this paper, we introduce and study a particular class of polynomials.
+We study the distribution of their zeros, including the zeros of their derivatives and the interaction between these two.
+We prove a weak variant of the Sendov conjecture in the case where the zeros are real and are of the same sign.

-\section{\textbf{Introduction and motivation}}
+\section{Introduction and motivation}

 The location of critical points of polynomials relative to their zeros is a classical and still active area of complex analysis and polynomial geometry.
 The long-standing Sendov conjecture asserts that every complex polynomial $P_n$ of degree $n$ with all zeros in the closed unit disk has the property that each zero lies within unit distance of some critical point of $P_n'$.
 The conjecture, originally formulated by the Bulgarian mathematician Blagovest Sendov, has inspired a large body of partial results and refinements that illuminate different geometric and analytic mechanisms behind the interaction of zeros and critical points.\\

 Progress on the Sendov conjecture has proceeded by proving the conjecture in numerous special regimes.
 For zeros very near the unit circle, early estimates were provided in the work of Miller.
 Finite-degree verifications were developed by Brown and collaborators, settling the conjecture for low degrees; see, in particular, the degrees $\leq 6$ and degree $\leq 8$ results.
 Substantial progress in the high-degree (asymptotic) direction was achieved by D\'egot, and most recently by Tao, who established the conjecture for polynomials of sufficiently large degree by combining delicate potential-theoretic and combinatorial arguments.
 Complementary structural approaches, which restrict the possible configurations of zeros, have been pursued by several authors, including Borcea; Together, these works sketch a landscape in which the conjecture is true in many regimes, but where flexible, general strategies for all configurations remain elusive. \cite{miller1993sendov,brown1991sendov,borcea1996sendov,brown1999proof,degot2014sendov,tao2022sendov}\\

 The present paper approaches Sendov-type questions from a different angle by introducing and exploiting a natural global measure of a polynomial that encodes the geometric dispersion of its zeros.
 Concretely, for a polynomial $P_n(z)=\prod_{i=1}^n (z-a_i)$ we study the \emph{measure}

 and we call $P_n$ \emph{$\epsilon$-limited} when $\mathcal{M}(P_n)<\epsilon$.
 The defining idea is elementary but potent: small product of moduli forces a strong multiplicative constraint on the zero set, and under natural additional hypotheses, this multiplicative constraint implies proximity relations between zeros and critical points.
 Intuitively, an $\epsilon$-limited polynomial cannot have all zeros simultaneously large in modulus; at least one zero must act as a ``small absorber,'' and this asymmetry is the key to controlling nearby critical points.\\